ganeshkbhat/lockflag/README.md

 # lockflag
-javascript based lockflag is a mutex like is a simple mutually exclusive flag or MuTex with internal auto acquire/release while setting value
+javascript based lockflag is a mutex like is a simple mutually exclusive flag or MuTex with internal auto acquire/release while setting value or alternatively use the acquire and release function manually.

 - value based mutex
 - value based with invoke function mutex